-Few other sources to take advantage of:
+Few other educational sources to take advantage of are:

 Award-winning drama series telling stories of people in New York’s ballroom scene during the AIDS epidemic.
 Pose puts transgender people both in front of and behind the camera.
 Streaming on Netflix.